 Klez is similar to Bugbear, disabling antivirus programs and e-mailing rubbish to everyone in your address book.

-Both malware are quite old, and antivirus programs are well aware of them.
+Both were old, and antivirus programs are aware of them.
 However, they can still cause damage if they get onto your computer.

 You must remain vigilant.

-Next I show how to download and use each each tool discussed above.
+Next, I show how to download and use each tool discussed above.

 Stinger is a great McAfee free virus protection tool.
-I have used this utility for years and it has removed lots of infections cleanly and easily.
+I have used this utility for years, and it has removed countless infections cleanly and easily.

-The Bugbear Removal Tool works in a similar way to the Stinger computer virus remover tool.
+The Bugbear Removal Tool works similarly to the Stinger computer virus remover tool.
 The difference is this scans your computer aggressively for the Bugbear Worm.

-The Klez Removal Tool works in a similar way to the Stinger and Bugbear tools.
+The Klez Removal Tool works similarly to the Stinger and Bugbear tools.
 The difference is this scans your computer aggressively for the klez worm.

 Each tool helps remove viruses from your system in a quick and efficient way.
 Ensure they are a part of your virus protection plan!